 What to do during a power outage?

-If there is any emergency or extreme risk as a result of a power outage, don’t hesitate to call 000 to access emergency services immediately.
-Even if no one has been hurt in events that caused a power outage, there may be medications that require refrigeration, or medical equipment that runs off of electricity.
+Firstly, if there is any emergency or extreme risk as a result of a power outage, don’t hesitate to call 000 to access emergency services immediately.

 If you are experiencing power loss as a result of structural issues with your local poles or wires, your local distributor, rather than energy provider, will be the appropriate point of contact.
 If you’re not sure who to call, you can check the distributor list here.

 Power outages can result in both power surges and malfunctioning appliances, it’s important to unplug everything at the wall so expensive technology is not damaged.

 Food safety is important if power is out for more than a few hours.
 If possible, move perishables to the freezer section and only open it when absolutely necessary.
 Freezers should keep food at a safe temperature for 24 to 48 hours, while unplugged fridges only have roughly 4 hours of retained temperature.
 Using a generator or camp stove to cook food is a great alternative to cook food, but be sure these are only used outside away from the home.